Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 Chapter 4: Describes common problems and solutions.

-Chapter 5: Shows the changed functionality of the adapter LEDs.
+Chapter 5: Shows the woke changed functionality of the woke adapter LEDs.

 Chapter 6: History of development.